Sleepovers (novel)

 Sleepovers is a 2001 children's novel by the English writer Jacqueline Wilson, illustrated by Nick Sharratt.
 It follows Daisy and her classmates Amy, Bella, Chloe and Emily as they each have sleepovers for their birthdays.
 In the novel, Daisy struggles with Chloe being mean to her and the fear that Chloe will judge her disabled older sister, Lily.
 Wilson enjoyed writing the novel and believed that its popularity was due to its themes of friendship and sleepovers.
 The novel was received positively and has been regarded as one of Wilson's most popular works.
 Wilson published a sequel, The Best Sleepover in the World, in 2023.
+A third novel in the series, The Seaside Sleepover, was released in 2025.